Knee Replacement Surgery

-Wear and tear of any joint is common with aging, but, knee being one of the exposed joint and weight bearing joint as well, injuries are very common in this joint leading to derailment of the joint.
+Wear and tear of any joint are common with aging, but, the knee being one of the exposed joints and weight-bearing joint as well, injuries are very common in this joint leading to derailment of the joint.
 Rate of deterioration increases rapidly causing knee osteoarthritis changes.

-So we can conclude, knee injuries, muscle weakness because of sedentary lifestyle and higher body weights can lead to increased deterioration of knee and if pain and disability is debilitating enough makes it a favorable case for knee replacement.
+So we can conclude, knee injuries, muscle weakness because of a sedentary lifestyle and higher body weights can lead to increased deterioration of the knee and if pain and disability are debilitating enough makes it a favorable case for knee replacement.

 Pre Operative Physiotherapy

-Pre-operative physiotherapy helps patient gain strength and range of motion in their knees and surrounding muscles.
-Overall strength and endurance increases making the patient tolerate the surgery better.
-Studies shows that patients who undergo pre-operative physiotherapy recovers faster and post operative physiotherapy expenses and duration is reduced considerably.
+Pre-operative physiotherapy helps patients gain strength and range of motion in their knees and surrounding muscles.
+Overall strength and endurance increase making the patient tolerate the surgery better.
+Studies show that patients who undergo pre-operative physiotherapy recovers faster and post-operative physiotherapy expenses and duration is reduced considerably.

 Post Operative Physiotherapy

-Post surgery many patients feel that their decision to opt for total knee replacement was a wrong decision, but with physiotherapy the patients starts to feel much better within a few weeks.
+Post-surgery many patients feel that their decision to opt for a total knee replacement was a wrong decision, but with physiotherapy, the patients start to feel much better within a few weeks.

 Return to normal Activity Post-Total Knee Replacement